BabylonJS/Documentation/content/communityExtensions/Unity/01_ScriptComponents.md

 ![Default Scene Controller](/img/exporters/unity/controller.jpg)

-The attached default scene controller provided many properties to simplfy scene configuration and the amount of required code (if any) to load and manage the life cycle of your scene.
+The attached default scene controller provided many properties to simplify scene configuration and the amount of required code (if any) to load and manage the life cycle of your scene.

 ## Core System Components

-The toolkit provides serveral built-in core script components.
+The toolkit provides several built-in core script components.
 You can attach any of the toolkit's script components by selecting **Components > Babylon > System Components** from the main menu and choosing the desired component name.

 ### Light Scale